-Review Item Yes (✓) No (×) N/A N/O
+Review Item Yes (□) No (□) N/A (□) N/O (□)

-2. Medical Assistance • • ' '
+2. Medical Assistance

 a) Hospitals, medical facilities

 (1) Did any participate in the exercise?

 (a) If yes, list:

-(0) W

 (2) Were they given regular status reports?

 (a) If yes,

 By whom?

 (b)

 How?

 (3) Could they communicate with:

 (a) The Command Post/EOC?

 (b) Transport units?

 b) Medical personnel (doctors, nurses)

 (1) Did any medical personnel participate in the

 exercise at the scene?

 (a) If yes,

 Approximate number of doctors:

 (b) Approximate number of nurses:

 (c) Did they arrive in a timely manner?
 Time first medical person

-Time first medical person arrived:
+arrived:

 (d) Were they familiar with their

 responsibilities under the emergency

 plan/procedures (where to go/what to

 do)?

 (e) Was an individual in charge?

 (f) Was this individual readily identifiable?

-Describe how:

-(g) Could this individual communicate
+Describe how: (g) Could this individual communicate

+with:

-with: (i) The Command Post/EOC?
+(i) The Command Post/EOC?

 (ii) the hospital(s)

 c) Rescue squads, ambulance services

 (1) Did any rescue squads, ambulance

 services

 (a) Were they familiar with their

 responsibilities under the emergency

 plan/procedures (where to go/what to

 (b) Was an individual in charge?

-Review Item Yes (✓) No (×) N/A N/O
+Review Item Yes (□) No (□) N/A (□) N/O (□)

 (d) Was the individual readily identifiable?

 Describe

 how:

-(e) Could this individual communicate
+(e) Could this individual communicate)

 with:

 (i) The Command Post/EOC?

 (ii) The hospital(s)?

 (iii) Field personnel?

 (iv) Other agencies?

 Identify:

 b) Were there adequate emergency medical

-supplies?
+supplies? -

 c) Were the injured transported from the scene?

 Time started:

 (1) By what means?

-(1) by what mounds
+(, , , , , , , , , , , , , , , , , , ,

 (2) To what location?

-(2) TO What location:

-(3) Was there an accountability system for the
+(3) Was there an accountability system for the 2

 uninjured (who went where)?

 Describe:

 d) Was a triage system used?

-,

-(1) If yes, Was it set up effectively?
+(1) If yes,

+Was it set up effectively?
-· · · · · · · · · · · · · · · · · · ·

 (2) Were triage tags used?

 (3) Were "casualties" properly classified?

 e) Were injured "casualties" segregated from

-uninjured and deceased? f) Were the injured "casualties" safely and efficiently
+uninjured and deceased?

+f) Were the injured "casualties" safely and efficiently /

 moved from the scene to a staging area?

 (1) Was the area readily identifiable?

-(a) If yes, describe
+(a) If yes, describe ÷

 how:

 b) Were there sufficient trained personnel on hand

 to move the "casualties" in a timely manner?

 c) Was there sufficient equipment available to

 safely and efficiently move the "casualties"?

 Describe:

 BackboardsStretchers

 Other

-Review Item Yes (✓) No () N/A N/O

-d) Were the "casualties" transported from the , ,

-staging area in a safe, timely and orderly

-manner?

-Time first "casualty" transported:

-e) Was there an accountability system for the

-injured (who went where)?

-Describe:

-f) More drivers provided with mone to be exited

-f) Were drivers provided with maps to hospitals

-3. Coroner

-a) Did the Coroner's office participate in the exercise?

-(1) If yes,

-Did they arrive in a timely manner?

-(2) Were they familiar with their responsibilities

-under the emergency plan/procedure

-(where to go/what to do)?
+Review Item Yes (□) No (□) N/A (□) N/O (□) d) \ Were the "casualties" transported from the staging area in a safe, timely and orderly manner?
+Time first "casualty" transported: Vas there an accountability system for the injured (who went where)?
+Describe: f) W ere drivers provided with maps to hospitals 3.
+Coror a) [Did the Coroner's office participate in the exercise?
+(1) If yes, Did they arrive in a timely manner?
+(2) Were they familiar with their responsibilities under the emergency plan/procedure (where to go/what to do)?
 (3) Was an individual in charge?
 (4) Was this individual readily identifiable?

-Describe how:

-(5) Could this individual communicate with:

-(a) The Command Post/EOC?

-(b) The morgue?

-(c) Other agencies?

-(6) Was a temporary morgue established?

-(a) Location:

-(7) Were adequate measures taken to mark

-the location of "dead" before they were

-moved?
+Describe how: (5) Could this individual communicate with: (a) The Command Post/EOC? (b) The morgue? (c) Other agencies?
+(6) Was a temporary morgue established? (a) Location: (7) Were adequate measures taken to mark the location of "dead" before they were moved?
 (8)Was preservation of evidence rules followed?

-Notes/diagramsPictures

-Video

-Other

-4. Clergy/Critical Incident Stress Personnel

-a) Did any clergy/critical incident stress personnel

-participate in the exercise?

-(1) If yes:

-Approximately how many?
+Notes/diagramsPictures Video Other 4.
+Clerg y/Critical Incident Stress Personnel a) D bid any clergy/critical incident stress personnel participate in the exercise?
+(1) If yes: Approximately how many?
 (2) Did they arrive in a timely manner?